Brad Pitt Allegedly Texting Jennifer Aniston ‘Nonstop,’ Angelina Jolie Angry?

 So, is there any truth to the rumor about Brad Pitt texting Jennifer Aniston?
 Of course, anything is possible.
 It just seems as though the gossip sites have latched on to the story published by Us Weekly last week that reported a bit more of the same.
 The site claimed that Brad Pitt had to go through a bunch of his contacts to actually get Jennifer Aniston’s phone number and that they “started talking” again after he took the time to wish her a happy birthday last month.

-Sources told Us Weekly that Justin Theroux is fine with his wife talking to Brad Pitt and the consensus is that Jennifer is just “trying to be nice.”
+Sources told Us Weekly that Justin Theroux is fine with his wife talking to Brad Pitt, and the consensus is that Jennifer is just “trying to be nice.”

 Do you believe any of these rumors?
 Do you think that Jennifer Aniston and Brad Pitt are talking again?